sindresorhus/del/readme.md

 Type: `(progress: ProgressData) => void`

-Called after each file is deleted.
+Called after each file or directory is deleted.

 ```js
 import del from 'del';